 New Al Shefa Ophthalmology Department aspires to improve the quality of life of patients.
+At New Al Shefa, we have one of the best eye specialist in dubai, using latest diagnostics methods to effectively treat eye problems.
 We are a tertiary eye care center, with advanced technology providing treatment for all kinds of ophthalmic problems such as cataract, vitreo-retinal diseases, corneal transplantation, glaucoma, strabismus and low vision aid.
 Our department has all the latest diagnostics methods and treatment modules.

-Our Specialist Ophthalmologists in Dubai Perform the Following
+Our Best Ophthalmologist in Dubai Perform the Following

 OPTICAL COHERENCE TOMOGRAPHY (OPTOVUE)

 OCT is a cutting-edge technology used to perform high-resolution cross-sectional imaging of eye structures.
 It works similarly to ultrasound imaging, expect it uses light instead of sound.
 Thus, it produces resolution in micron scale in situ and in real time.
 OCT is useful in diagnosing retinal conditions and disorders affecting the optic nerves, cornea and eyesight.

 It is the gold standard in perimetry for diagnosing, analyzing and managing glaucoma.
 Many neurological diseases can affect peripheral vision.
 We offer specialized tests to diagnose and treat these conditions.

 This is a non-invasive imaging technology used to map the cornea’s surface curvature and the eye’s outer structure.
 Corneal topography enables the comprehensive diagnosis of keratoconus, as well as pre-operative evaluation and post-operative management for LASIK surgery.
 It is also useful for evaluating lens and AC angle.

 IOL MASTER 700 Zeiss